ayush51/tutorial/tutorial.md

 <a name="session_id"></a>
 #### The session ID approach

 The session ID approach enables a small, discrete icon to be added to your website.
 When a visitor clicks on this icon, they will start a Surfly session.

 #### Integrate with existing chat solutions

-You may wish to add certain aspects of Surfly functionality to your website or product.
-For example, if you have already established your own video or text chat, you may want to add only the co-browsing functionality.
-Surfly can be integrated fully into your own product, so that it sits as a transparent addition to your product.
+It is also possible to integrate Surfly with existing chat solutions.
+For example, if you have already established your own video or text chat, you may want add Surfly's co-browsing functionality.
+Surfly can be integrated in such a way so that it acts as a transparent addition to your product.

 #### Create your own invite page